JCGonzaga01/gallery/README.md

 1. Start by changing the Logo of this site, go to `src/assets` folder then update `headerLogo.png` to your own logo.

-2. Currently, this project only supported images fetch
+2. Then proceed to `src/services/apiClient/gallery.ts` file.

-3. Go to `src/constants` folder and update all constant information in there.
+   IF will use API to fetch images, declare your api url in there.

-4. You can also change the website color themes at `src/helpers/stylings/global.scss`.
+   ELSE IF will use local images, go to `src/constants/_galleryList.ts_TEMP` and remove the `_TEMP` in file name and declare all your local images in that file. then, go to `src/services/apiClient/gallery.ts` file and use the predefined syntax to call to call local images

-5.
+3. Next, go to `src/constants` folder and update all constant information in there except `_galleryList.ts_TEMP`.

-[TO BE FILLED UP...]
+4. You can also change the website color theming at `src/helpers/stylings/global.scss`.

 ## Build and Deploy